lemonnguyen/salesproject/README.md

 What's inside?
 --------------

-The Symfony Standard Edition is configured with the following defaults:
+The Symfony Standard Edition is configuration with the following defaults:

   * An AppBundle you can use to start coding;